 High standards of environmental hygiene and cleaning are ensured to reduce the occurrence of infection and complications.
+Vascular access is achieved in a competent, skillful, and safe manner.

 Medication errors are monitored and evaluated to reduce the exposure of infants to avoidable therapeutic risks.